Validating Labelled State Transition and Message Production Systems: A Theory for Modelling Faulty Distributed Systems: VLSM Basic Notions

 \item[Constrained states.]
-The constrained states are all states of the form $\langle n, i \rangle$ with $n \geq i \geq 0$.
-This can be easily seen since constrained states can be reached from initial states (in this case states of the form $\langle n,n\rangle$ with $n \geq 0$) by a sequence of constrained transition in which we can only subtract positive numbers from the second component of the state such that we cannot obtain a negative number on this component.
+The constrained states associated with ${\mathcal{P}_2}$ are all states of the form $\{ n \ |\ n \geq 0\}$.
+This can be easily seen since constrained states can be reached from initial states by a sequence of constrained transition in which we can only subtract numbers greater or equal to $2$ from the state such that we cannot obtain a negative number.
+Note that $0$ and $1$ can be obtained via this process.

 \item[Constrained messages.]
-The constrained messages are the even natural numbers (except $0$).
+The constrained messages associated with ${\mathcal{P}_2}$ are multiples of $2$ (excluding $0$).
 The transition function produces even numbers as output messages.
-Since constrained transitions use only positive numbers greater that $1$ as inputs, they can only produce natural numbers as output messages and $0$ cannot be produced.
+Since constrained transitions use only positive numbers greater that $2$ as inputs, they can only produce natural numbers as output messages and $0$ cannot be produced.

-\item[Valid states.]
-The valid states are of those states of the form $\langle 2n + 1, 2i + 1 \rangle$ or $\langle 2n, 2i \rangle$ with $n \geq i \geq 0$.
-Valid states are reachable from initial states of the form $\langle n,n \rangle$ with $n \geq 0$ by constrained transitions which use valid messages.
-In particular, if we start from an initial state and use only the valid message $2$ (which is an initial message), than we can reach all states which have the same parity between its two component.
+\item[Valid transitions.]
+For example, $\transitionV{}{8}{2}{6}{4} $ is a valid transition.
+Clearly, the validity constraint predicate is satisfied for the input $(d,8,2)$, $8$ is a valid state as all initial states are valid, and the message $2$ is valid as all initial messages are valid.